mbad0la/Architect/README.md

 ```
 ### Development

+New Hardware Component Proposals should be put up as an issue to discuss it's vialibility and modelling.
+I won't be considering anything else other than component proposals at the moment.

 There are just so many possibilities to do here!
 Would love to get contributions from the community :smile: